All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 Hoiho (Yellow-eyed penguin) - Follows the Centennial Mountain Bike track, which starts just to the right of the entrance gate to the Snout track.
 Hoiho track eventually crosses the Snout (Piwakawaka track).

 Kakaruwai (South Island robin) - Start and end at Ranui Street.
-Walking track through gorse area, on to bike track which heads into regenerating bush, head back down and parallel to the houses.
+Walking track through Sue's MTB loop track, back onto the Picton Waikawa walking track.

 Kea - Bush line starting behind the second ablution block on the west side of Waikawa Marina.
 Off-track and only for some volunteers.

 Kereru - The marina to marina track from the Pavilion to Waikawa Marina.
 Park at the Pavilion car park.
 Walk up the side of the sports field parallel to Joseph Sullivan Drive until you meet the Picton-Waikawa walking track.
-Turn right and head towards Waikawa.
+Turn right and head towards Waikawa, finishes at the western side of the marina.

-Kotare (Sacred kingfisher) - Link track between Kereru and Weka line.
-Can be done in conjunction with other lines (en route).
-Park at the end of Ranui Street, head across the creek.
+Kotare (Sacred kingfisher) - Park at the end of Ranui Street, head across the creek.
 Pass the end of the GDS mountain bike track on your right.
-Take the next gravel track up towards the ridge line and the Kotare traps are on this track.
+Take the next gravel track up towards the ridge line and the Kotare traps are on this track going up to the ridge and back down the GDS mountain bike track.

 Piwakawaka (Fantail) - The original Snout walking track, starts at the gate to the Snout walking track.